PolyglotExperiment/Polyglot2/README.md

 ![Tests](/docs/tests.png)

 **3.** Once you're ready to start, **⏰⏰⏰ NOTE THE START TIME ⏰⏰⏰**.
-- To ensure the tests pass, 🎯 **you must appropriately implement the countRatingEqual5ByBrand(String brand) method, using the polyglot solution**.
+- To ensure the tests pass, 🎯 **you must appropriately implement the countRatingEqual5ByBrand(String brand) method, using the Polyglot Approach**.
 - All packages and classes allow you to modify their code.
 However, prevent modifying any of the current tests.

 **4.** **⏰⏰⏰ NOTE THE END TIME ⏰⏰⏰**.